Graduate Coursework

 Academic Residency Requirement

-To be enrolled as a full-time student, a student must be enrolled in a minimum of 12 units per semester, every semester until they advance to Candidacy.
+To be enrolled as a full-time student, a student must be enrolled in a minimum of 12 units per semester, every semester until they file the dissertation.

 Required Courses